-Gestures: Configure forScore mini's taps, swipes, and shortcuts to better suit your needs.
+Gestures: Configure for Score's taps, swipes, and shortcuts to better suit your needs.

-Page turners & shortcuts: Use keyboard shortcuts, MIDI signals, or page turner pedal presses to trigger certain actions and functions.
+Page turners & shortcuts: Use keyboard shortcuts, MIDI signals, or page turner pedal presses for certain actions, and use the "Force virtual keyboard" option to show the virtual keyboard even if a page turner or keyboard is connected.